-The course is four years, and qualifies students for both the BA and MEng degrees, though it's possible to graduate after three years with the BA degree.
-In the first year, students usually study Natural Sciences or Engineering.
-The following three years are spent within the Department of Chemical Engineering and Biotechnology.
+Chemical Engineering is a four year course and qualifies students for both the BA and MEng degrees, though it's possible to graduate after three years with the BA degree.

 Chemical Engineering via Engineering requires A Level (or equivalent) Maths, Physics and Chemistry.